 First, I make a spice rub for the chicken by adding 1 teaspoon of the salt, dry or fresh rosemary, thyme, and ground black pepper to a small bowl and whisking to combine.
 I originally wrote this recipe using dried herbs as it's the most convenient, but if you have fresh handy, feel free to use them.

 I coat the skin side of the chicken with half of the spice rub, reserving the other half to sprinkle on the reverse side while the skin side is searing.
 If you don't feel comfortable doing this, just sprinkle both sides before you start searing.
 I do it this way to try to keep as much spice on the chicken as possible, but it isn't 100% necessary.

-Then, I press “Saute” on the Instant Pot and add ghee and garlic-infused olive oil.
+Then, I press "Sauté" on the Instant Pot and add ghee or butter (if not needing Paleo/Whole30) and garlic-infused olive oil.
 Once the display on the Instant Pot reads "Hot," I ensure the bottom of the pot is evenly coated with ghee and oil.
 Then, I sear the chicken in two batches, starting with the skin side first for 5 minutes.
 While the skin side is searing, I carefully season the reverse side of the chicken with half of the remaining spice rub.